 Scroll down to read more about our finalists and their books.

 Congratulations to these finalists who go on to compete in the next round where one will emerge as 2022's winner.
-Watch this blog for the winner announcement later this year.
+Watch this blog for the winner announcement in early 2023.

 Len Joy of Skokie has been chosen as one of three finalists in the statewide Soon to Be Famous Illinois Author Project competition for his novel American Past Time.
 This darkly nostalgic story is a study of an American family through good times and bad, engagingly set against major events from the 1950s to the ’70s, as issues of race simmer in the background.
 History buffs and baseball fans will especially appreciate details such as sting-ray bikes, Green Stamps, and the names of famous baseball players, including Spahn, Larsen, Mantle and Musial that set the scene for the story.